White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 If you have the allergy:

-- Avoid nickel white gold
+- Avoid the nickel alloy

-- Choose palladium white gold, yellow, or rose
+- Choose palladium white, yellow, or rose

 - When buying white gold, ask: "Is this nickel or palladium alloy?"